lyatiss/tcp_probe_plus/README.md

-# Tcp_probe Linux Kernel Module
+# tcp_probe Linux Kernel Module

 ## License

-tcpprobe - Observe the TCP flow with kprobes.

-The idea for this came from Werner Almesberger's umlsim Copyright (C) 2004, Stephen Hemminger <shemminger@osdl.org>

-Extended by Lyatiss, Inc. <contact@lyatiss.com> to support per-connection sampling.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 675 Mass Ave, Cambridge, MA 02139, USA.
+Please review the:
+- "LICENSE" file that is part of this distribution and in the same directory as this "README.md" file
+- The header in the "tcp_probe.c" file

 ## Description
-- Based on tcp_probe.c LKM by Stephen Hemminger
+- Based on the "tcp_probe.c" Linux Kernel Module (LKM) by Stephen Hemminger
-- Per-connection sampling added by Lyatiss Inc.
+- More statistics and per-connection sampling added by Lyatiss, Inc.

 ## Contents:
 This repository contains:

-- `dkms.conf` config file for dkms
+- `dkms.conf` Config file for dkms
 - `Makefile` Makefile
-- `tcp_probe.c` modified tcp_probe that adds more stats and sample the connections (for 2.6+ kernels)
+- `tcp_probe.c` Modified tcp_probe that adds more stats and sample the connections (for 2.6+ kernels)
 - `LICENSE` GPLv2 license

 ## Installation instructions
-Follow the following instructions to build and install this LKM:

-- copy everything from this folder to the target machine for instance in `/usr/src/tcp_probe` (same version as the one in the dkms.conf)
+1. Copy all the files in this folder to the target directory on your machine, e.g., `/usr/src/tcp_probe` (same version as the one in the dkms.conf)
-- install DKMS (optional)
+2. (Optional) Install DKMS

+3. Build the source code

 On Debian:

     apt-get install dkms

 Then: